pivot-access-ltd/bma-offline-docs/src/about-images-5076.md

 <!-- "About images" -->
 MAAS provides supported images for stable Ubuntu releases, and for CentOS 6.6, CentOS 7, and CentOS 8.0 releases.
-You can also is needed to build customer Windows, RHEL and ESXi images.
+[Ubuntu Advantage](https://www.ubuntu.com/support) is needed to build customer Windows, RHEL and ESXi images.
 This article will help you learn:

 - [About boot sources and why they matter](#heading--boot-sources)
 - [How to select and import an image](/t/how-to-import-images/5124)